Lithium-ion battery: Design

-Generally, the negative electrode of a conventional lithium-ion cell is graphite made from carbon.
-The positive electrode is typically a metal oxide.
+Generally, the negative electrode of a conventional lithium-ion cell is made from graphite.
+The positive electrode is typically a metal oxide or phosphate.
 The electrolyte is a lithium salt in an organic solvent.
-The anode (negative electrode) and cathode (positive electrode) are prevented from shorting by a separator.
-The anode and cathode are separated from external electronics with a piece of metal called a current collector.
-The electrochemical roles of the electrodes reverse between anode and cathode, depending on the direction of current flow through the cell.
+The negative electrode (which is the anode when the cell is discharging) and the positive electrode (which is the cathode when discharging) are prevented from shorting by a separator.
+The electrodes are connected to the powered circuit through two pieces of metal called current collectors.

+The negative and positive electrodes swap their electrochemical roles (anode and cathode) when the cell is charged.
+Despite this, in discussions of battery design the negative electrode of a rechargeable cell is often just called "the anode" and the positive electrode "the cathode".

-The most common commercially used anode is graphite, which in its fully lithiated state of LiC6 correlates to a maximal capacity of 1339 C/g (372 mAh/g).
-The cathode is generally one of three materials: a layered oxide (such as lithium cobalt oxide), a polyanion (such as lithium iron phosphate) or a spinel (such as lithium manganese oxide).
+In its fully lithiated state of LiC6, graphite correlates to a theoretical capacity of 1339 coulombs per gram (372 mAh/g).
+The positive electrode is generally one of three materials: a layered oxide (such as lithium cobalt oxide), a polyanion (such as lithium iron phosphate) or a spinel (such as lithium manganese oxide).
 More experimental materials include graphene-containing electrodes, although these remain far from commercially viable due to their high cost.

 Lithium reacts vigorously with water to form lithium hydroxide (LiOH) and hydrogen gas.
 Thus, a non-aqueous electrolyte is typically used, and a sealed container rigidly excludes moisture from the battery pack.
 The non-aqueous electrolyte is typically a mixture of organic carbonates such as ethylene carbonate and propylene carbonate containing complexes of lithium ions.
-Ethylene carbonate is essential for making solid electrolyte interphase on the carbon anode, but since it is solid at room temperature, a propylene carbonate solvent is added.
+Ethylene carbonate is essential for making solid electrolyte interphase on the carbon anode, but since it is solid at room temperature, a liquid solvent (such as propylene carbonate or diethyl carbonate) is added.

 The electrolyte salt is almost always lithium hexafluorophosphate (LiPF_{6}), which combines good ionic conductivity with chemical and electrochemical stability.
-Hexafluorophosphate is essential for passivating the aluminum current collector used for the cathode.
-A titanium tab is ultrasonically welded to the aluminum current collector.
+The hexafluorophosphate anion is essential for passivating the aluminium current collector used for the positive electrode.
+A titanium tab is ultrasonically welded to the aluminium current collector.

-Other salts like lithium perchlorate (LiClO_{4}), lithium tetrafluoroborate (LiBF_{4}), and lithium bis(trifluoromethanesulfonyl)imide (LiC_{2}F_{6}NO_{4}S_{2}) are frequently used in research in tab-less coin cells, but are not usable in larger format cells, often because they are not compatible with the aluminum current collector.
-Copper (with a spot-welded nickel tab) is used as the anode current collector.
+Other salts like lithium perchlorate (LiClO_{4}), lithium tetrafluoroborate (LiBF_{4}), and lithium bis(trifluoromethanesulfonyl)imide (LiC_{2}F_{6}NO_{4}S_{2}) are frequently used in research in tab-less coin cells, but are not usable in larger format cells, often because they are not compatible with the aluminium current collector.
+Copper (with a spot-welded nickel tab) is used as the current collector at the negative electrode.

 Current collector design and surface treatments may take various forms: foil, mesh, foam (dealloyed), etched (wholly or selectively), and coated (with various materials) to improve electrical characteristics.

 Depending on materials choices, the voltage, energy density, life, and safety of a lithium-ion cell can change dramatically.
 Current effort has been exploring the use of novel architectures using nanotechnology to improve performance.
 Areas of interest include nano-scale electrode materials and alternative electrode structures.

-The increasing demand for batteries has led vendors and academics to focus on improving the energy density, operating temperature, safety, durability, charging time, output power, elimination of cobalt requirements, and cost of lithium-ion battery technology.